AshishK3197/Calculator-iOS13/README.md

 # Created a simple Calculator App.

 **Developed a calculator app which is an essential tool for your smartphone, simple and easy to use with a sleek design.
-Hence created the perfect calculator for iOS.”.**
+Hence created the perfect calculator for iOS.**

 **It has a clear display format and easy to read along with an intuitive and attractive design that facilitates calculations every day.**